zwily/typus/README.md

     filters: status, author, created_at

-Or directly on the model:

-    class Post < ActiveRecord::Base

-      def self.admin_filters
-        [ :status, :author, :created_at ]
-      end

-    end

 ### Order

 Adding minus (-) sign before the attribute will make the order DESC.

     order_by: -attribute1, attribute2

-Or directly on the model:

-    class Post < ActiveRecord::Base

-      def self.admin_order_by
-        [ '-attribute1', 'attribute2' ]
-      end

-    end

 ### Searches

 You can define search filters on `config/typus/application.yml`

     search: attribute1, attribute2

-Or directly on the model:

-    class Post < ActiveRecord::Base

-      def self.admin_search
-        [ :attribute1, :attribute2 ]
-      end

-    end

 ### Questions?